 The Respondent’s conduct included the use of force or physical violence, or the intentional administration of a drug or substance to the Complainant without the Complainant’s knowledge.

+*Administrative Resolution Exception:

+Sanctions of termination are not available under the Administrative Resolution process under CRR 600.030.Q.9.

+Suspension of an employee under Administrative Resolution may be without pay, but may not exceed ten (10) business days.

 VIOLATION: Quid Quo Pro Sexual Harassment